On the strongly regular locus of the inertia stack of $\mathrm{Bun}_G$: Hecke correspondences and trace distributions

 Choose a prime $\ell \ne p$.
-Let $q$ be the size of the residue field of $F$.
 For each nonnegative integer $n$, the geometric Satake equivalence \cite[\S VI]{fargues-scholze} associates with $\mu$ an object $\mathcal{S}_{\mu,n}$ in $D_{\et}(\LHecke,\ZZ/\ell^n \ZZ)$.
 (One sometimes uses a different normalization that is defined over $(\ZZ/\ell^n \ZZ)[q^{1/2}]$, where $q$ is the size of the residue field of $F$, in order to trivialize a cyclotomic twist in the Weil group action.
 But since we are ignoring the Weil group action, we use a normalization that is always defined over $\ZZ/\ell^n \ZZ$.)
 We will also write $\mathcal{S}_{\mu,n}$ for the pullback of this object to $\Sht_{G,b,\mu,K,C}$.
 Define